ringcentral/ringcentral-api-docs/docs/legacy_api_upgrade.md

 ### Direct REST API calls

-To use the REST API directly, see the [Legacy API Upgrade Details](legacy_api_upgrade_details.md) page on which REST endpoints correspond to Legacy API calls.
+To use the REST API directly, see [Legacy API Upgrade Details](legacy_api_upgrade_details.md) which has information per-API upgrade information.

+### Creating an API Proxy

 The REST API is a more advanced API with more capabilities and security, and has some differences with the legacy API.
 Specifically: